allwinlab/allwinprotocol/README.md

-AllWin protocol: The price-linked saving protocol on Solana
+ALLWIN is a decentralized prize-linked saving protocol on Solana